Thisun1997/Classification-of-Anomalies-in-Gastrointestinal-Tract/README.md

-Classification model build using VGG16 with transfer learning
+Classification model build using VGG16 with transfer learning for Programming Challenge II module